jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-03-30 Done Merging together goals of Revamp project with Main Project.

+- [x] Splitting Revamp Notes into sub-project docs for more specific things
+- [x] Encircle Language Spec Strategy
+    - [x] Perhaps do not describe goals *once had* but *never reached*.
+    - [x] Perhaps better describe what *happened* and goals *now*.
+    - [x] I cannot do *efficient* anymore.
+- [x] Encircle Language Spec Products List
+    - [x] Might build up a new list.
+    - [x] Going over older list items and cross them out.
+    - [x] Sub-elaborations may go to sub-project docs.
+    - [x] Giving each section a small introductory text.
+- [x] Archived: Encircle Language Spec Steps & Time Planning.
+    - [x] \> I cannot do (strict) time planning anymore.
+- [x] Brainstorm:
+    - [x] Merging the Revamp goals might not apply as much to "Out of Scope" topics.
+    - [x] But moving things from 'In Scope' to 'Out of Scope' might be relevant.
+    - [x] Reasons WHY something might be out of scope may become relevant here.
+    - [x] This might become leading in resubdividing this.
+- [x] ~ Out of Scope > Strategy
+    - [x] Perhaps do not describe goals *once had* but *never reached*.
+    - [x] Perhaps better describe what *happened* and goals *now*.
+- [x] ~ Out of Scope > Product List
+    - [x] Ordered older items by newer categories.
+    - [x] Extending with topics from the Encircle-Language-Spec documentation folders.
+        - [x] Cross checked with doc folders.
+        - [x] Cross checking with index pages.
+    - [x] Eliminating section "Topics Roughly"
+    - [x] Moving "Totally out of Scope" topics
+    - [x] Removing "In Scope Anyway" topics

 #### 2021-03-23 Done Content Reorganization